QIWI-API/payments-docs/payments_en.html.md

 ## BILL Notifications

-These notifications are sent when you use [Checkout](#invoicing).
+`BILL` type of API notifications are sent when you use [Checkout](#invoicing).
 The notification is sent as soon as the invoice is paid.

 <ul class="nestedList header">